Dor Micha

-David Dor Micha (or Miha, דוד דור מיכה; born 2 March 1992) is an Israeli professional footballer who plays as an attacking midfielder for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.
+David Dor Micha (or Miha, דוד דור מיכה; born 2 March 1992) is an Israeli professional footballer who plays as an attacking midfielder for Israeli Premier League club Beitar Jerusalem.

 Early and personal life

 Micha was born in Givatayim, Israel, to a family of both Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish) descent.
 His father Kobi Micha is a former Israeli footballer who also played for Maccabi Tel Aviv, although he retired at the age of 26 due to a knee injury.
 Micha attended the Kalai High School in his hometown.

 He also holds a Portuguese passport, on account of both his Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish) ancestry, which eases the move to certain European football leagues.

 He was in a relationship with Israeli actress Nuel Berkovich from 2013 to 2020.
 He married his Israeli girlfriend Almog (née BarNoy) in 2021, and they have a daughter who was born in 2022.